-High yield shares don’t always make a good long term investment
+High yield shares don’t always make a good long-term investment

 It’s easy to become caught up in fads, or generally accepted behaviour.
 Everyone does it.
 Kids have marbles, trading cards and lately, fidget spinners.
 Investment styles go in and out of fashion too.
-It’s true, as the market moves and changes, certain investment methods or sectors do generate better results.
+And it’s true, as the market moves and changes, certain investment methods or sectors do generate better results.
 These opportunities are possibly short term, but definitely compelling to investors seeking to maximise financial prosperity.

 Retirees (often guided by financial advisers) are traditionally known for seeking out high yielding shares, that is, those paying a higher dividend.
 As retirees need income, they consider yield as a crucial decision-making factor.
 The problem is, when yields are considered more important than capital growth, investors may find themselves overlooking some excellent investment opportunities.
 Or they risk investing in companies where high yields mask a falling share price.